sqlxpert/z-container-api-kafka-aws-terraform/README.md

 This is a containerized REST API &rarr; managed Kafka cluster &rarr; Lambda consumer setup for AWS, provisioned with Terraform.
-I wrote it in September,&nbsp;2025, in response to a take-home technical exercise for a DevOps position with a medium-sized East Coast USA startup (not named, to protect the integrity of their exercise).
-It's complete except for writing to Kafka (new for me, and a work in progress) and reading from it (I've demonstrated reading streams of events in lots of prior work).
+I wrote it in September,&nbsp;2025, in response to a take-home technical exercise for a DevOps position with a medium-sized East Coast USA startup.
+It's complete except for writing to Kafka (new for me, and a work in progress) and reading from it (I've demonstrated reading streams of events in prior work).

-Have fun experimenting with it, see if you can re-use parts of it in your own projects (subject to the license), and feel free to send comments and questions (my e-mail address is at the end of this ReadMe).
+Have fun experimenting with it, see if you can re-use parts of it in your own projects, and feel free to send comments and questions.
 Thank you.

 Jump to:
 [Commentary](#commentary)